Download CV Here

 I design and study STEAM learning environments where the A in STEAM is as respected as the STEM disciplines involved.
 In particular, I explore how collaborating with dancers and choreographers on the design and analysis of STEAM spaces can leverage artistic, choreographic research as rigorous forms of collective learning.
 I have extended this research as a Co-PI on the Choreographing Science Project, an NSF AISL grant ($858,997, Award #2115773).

-Currently, I am a postdoctoral associate at the University of Pennsylvania in the Graduate School of Education.
-I recently finished up a postdoctoral fellowship at NYU in the department of Teaching and Learning.
-Before that, I received my PhD in Learning & Design from Vanderbilt University and my BFA in Dance & Choreography from the Ailey/Fordham BFA program.
+Currently, I am a Visiting Assistant Professor in the Dance Education Program and Affiliated Researcher in the Arnhold Institute for Dance Education Research, Policy, & Leadership at Teachers College, Columbia University.
+I recently finished two postdoctoral fellowships at the University of Pennsylvania Graduate School of Education (mentored by Drs.
+Yasmin Kafai & Danaë Metaxa) and NYU in the department of Teaching and Learning (mentored by Drs.
+Jasmine Ma & Christopher Hoadley).
+Before that, I received my PhD in Learning & Design from Vanderbilt University (mentored by Drs.
+Rogers Hall & Corey Brady) and my BFA in Dance & Choreography from the Ailey/Fordham BFA program (mentored by Kazuko Hirabayashi).

 About